-Guppies are an active, schooling fish that need just the right kind of food to grow and keep a healthy immune system.
+Guppies are active, schooling fish that need just the right kind of food to grow and keep a healthy immune system.

 They also need a lot of protein to fuel their energy!